Djibouti entry requirements for Zambia passport holders

 Proof of departure from Djibouti

-Immigration officers at Djibouti Airport routinely ask for proof of a return or onward ticket.
-Have a printed or digital copy of your flight itinerary ready.
-Without one, you may be denied boarding or entry.Required
+Immigration officers routinely ask for a return or onward ticket at the visa-on-arrival counter.
+Have a printed or digital copy of your outbound flight booking ready — they'll check it before issuing the visa.Required

 Proof of accommodation